alexanderogle/Physics_Simulations/README.md

 All project code can be found in the report pdf, at the very end.
 This is the code used in the individual report.

-All pdfs were generated using Latex.
+All pdfs were generated using LaTeX.
+There are undoubtedly some terrible errors with text symbols because of this (poor Schroedinger).
 Simulations and images made in Matlab.